jhutrc/criteria/intro.md

 # title

-In the spirit of open science, you can find here every aspect of the analytic process for our paper on Beers Criteria.
+In the spirit of `open-science`, you can find here every aspect of the analytic process for our paper on Beers Criteria.